neo4j-php/neo4j-symfony/docs/README.md

 ## Documentation

 The bundle is a convenient way of registering services.
-We register `Connections`, `Clients` and `EntityManagers`.
+We register `Drivers` and one `Clients`.
 You will always have alias for the default services:

  * neo4j.driver
  * neo4j.client